 Best watercolour sketchbooks

 A test of whether a watercolour sketchbook is good or not is in how thick the pages are.
-Go for a paper weight of at least 300gsm, this will prevent any bleeding of paint between the pages and to prevent the paper from wrinkling too much.
+Go for a paper weight of at least 300gsm.
+This will prevent any bleeding of paint between the pages and prevent the paper from wrinkling too much.

-There’s something wonderful about carrying around a sketchbook wherever you go, you can pack it away in your bag when you’re on a trip and take it out when inspiration strikes.
-If you like the idea of travelling and painting, you might be interested in watercolour pencils or markers, as they are easy to transport and make less mess.
+There’s something wonderful about carrying around a sketchbook wherever you go.
+You can pack it away in your bag when you’re on a trip and take it out when inspiration strikes.
+If you like the idea of travelling and painting, you might be interested in watercolour pencils or markers.
+They are easy to transport and make less mess.
 To wet them, you could take these paintbrushes with you that have water wells in the handles of the brush, simply squeeze to release the water.

 Top tip: to keep your paintings looking neat and to ensure that the paint doesn’t bleed into the edges of the paper, use masking tape to create clean hard borders on the page.